pentandra/spec/README.md

 _master_ branch to ease review and integration.

 * Do your best to adhere to the existing coding conventions and idioms.
-* Don't use hard tabs, and don't leave trailing whitespace on any line.
+* Don’t use hard tabs, and don’t leave trailing whitespace on any line.
 Before committing, run `git diff --check` to make sure of this.

 ## License